NREL/jade/docs/source/advanced_usage.rst

 Use Job Ordering
 ----------------

-Another option is to use job ordering to realize post-process, where it takes post-processing work as another job which is blocked by the main job.
+Another option is to use job ordering to perform post-processing.
+You can set the ``blocked_by`` attribute of the post-processing job with the ID of the main job.

 .. code-block:: python